Hip Dysplasia in Infants: Causes, Signs & Treatments | A Pediatric PT’s Guide For Parents

 More Information on Hip Dysplasia

-To summarize now that we’ve outlined more information about hip dysplasia, how it is detected, diagnosed and treated, AND how to position in a way that encourages healthy hip development, here are some final tips to keep hips healthy!
+We’ve outlined how hip dysplasia in infancy is detected, diagnosed, treatment options, AND how to position in a way that encourages healthy hip development - now, here are some final tips to keep those precious baby hips healthy!

 I truly hope this information helps empower you with knowledge about hip dysplasia, supporting hip health, and as always - if you have any concerns or questions about your child’s development, don’t hesitate to speak with your healthcare team!